 The Library Fee is an annual fee and is not refundable where notice of withdrawal is given after the commencement of First Term.
+The University Union entrance fee is refundable only when notice of withdrawal is given before the commencement of First Term.
 On notice of withdrawal a partial refund of the Student Activities Fees is made on the following basis: